Lauren-Leyendecker/Lauren-Leyendecker/README.md

 - 👋 Hi, I’m Lauren Leyendecker!
+I'm pursuing a Bachelor's of Science in Computer Science and want to become a software engineer!
 - 🌎 I'm from San Antonio, TX and am currently going to school at the University of Texas at Austin🤘, but I'm willing to go almost anywhere for a job or internship opportunity!
 - 🧠 I'm currently working on Harvard's CS50x online course to enhance my CS skills by learning how to use more coding platforms and languages, such as C, Python,